Products

 What is the minimum size of FocalPoint?

 Using a mini excavator, it is manageable to prepare a 4’ x 5’ excavation, therefore, we typically use 20 square feet as the minimum size.
-However, some systems are as small as 12 square feet (3’ x 4’), but they require significantly more hand-work in order to get the dimensions precise.
+However, some systems are as small as 12 square feet (3’ x 4’), but they require significantly more hand-work in order to ensure precise dimensions.

 Is there a maximum size for a FocalPoint system?